ALexeyP0708/php_proxy_object/README.md

 ### Static writing of handlers through class declaration.

-Class declaration in which static methods will be handlers.
+Class declaration in which methods will be handlers.

 ```php
 <?php